About us Mō mātou

 Terms of reference

-The terms of reference for the review set out the scope and approach for how it will be carried out.
+The terms of reference for the review set out the scope and approach for how it would be carried out.

-The review of the End of Life Choice Act has 2 parts:
+The review of the End of Life Choice Act was undertaken in 2 parts:

 • a review of the operation of the Act by the Ministry of Health